BobbyMcWho/hobobot/README.md

 I have stopped new development on the bot until I can rewrite it for V2.0, and plan to include a web interface for managing custom per server commands at that time.

-### So acknowledging that this code is a bit of a mess, what can it do?
+### So acknowledging that this code would best be served with some parmesan and garlic bread, what can it do?

 * Music!
 The bot can connect to a discord voice channel and stream songs from youtube queries.
   ```